biomed kitchen

 • Biomedical workshop design and development

-• Internationally delivered biomedical training programs
+• Internationally delivery of biomedical technician training programs

 • Embedded consultancy in international health service design